CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

     <div class="caption">back</div>
 </div>

-And, of course, here we have the final cover.
+And, of course, here is the final cover.

 #### Groups

 Even when using artboards, you can be quickly overwhelmed by the number of curves and shapes.
-I try to very deliberately name and group curves that I would later want to move or edit together.
+How you group items is a bit subjective, but I like to think about what objects I would want to edit or move together.

 So I might have top level groups for:
   - Book Components (cover, spine, bands, etc)
-  - Print Components (design, art, title, etc)
+  - Cut Components (design, art, title, etc)

-And then within Print Components I would have groups for
+And then within Cut Components I might have groups for
+  - DNA
   - Title
-  - Candle
-  - Light Beams
+  - Author Name
   - etc
-2. Keep your layers panel organized with clear naming conventions
-3. Save custom workspaces for different stages of the design process

->**Printing** Entire groups can be hidden or locked together, making it easy to lock the book cover so you don't accidently move it, or to hide the spine when exporting the text.
+>**Grouping:** Entire groups can be hidden or locked together, making it easy to lock the book cover so you don't accidently move it, or to hide the book elements when exporting the text.
 {: .prompt-info }

 ## Creating the Book Template
+A fundamental challenge when making art for book covers is nailing the final sizing.
+You want the art you are designing to fit perfectly on the cover when you are finished.
+We accomplish that in a two step process.
+First we measure the book and draw it to the millimeter within Affinity.
+Then we export as PDF, which, believe it or not, is better than SVG at preserving the sizes on import into Silhouette.

 ### Measuring and Layout
 1. Measure physical book dimensions precisely using calipers
 2. Create two initial cover shapes.
 They'll be similar to this:
    - Main cover: ~ 150x220mm
    - Spine: ~ 25x220mm
+3. Draw rectangles with a stroke width of 0 and a fill color to match your cover material

 >**Measure What??** Don't include the gutter or the spine in your cover measurements.
-I only measure the surface of the board.
+I only measure the surface of the board, since that's where the art will go.
+When in doubt, round down your measurement.
 {: .prompt-info }

 ### Creating Spine Bands
-1. Design single band template
+1. Measure the width of your bands
+2. Create a single rectangle for a band, in a slightly darker color than the cover
-2. Position at spine top
+3. Position at top edge of the spine
-3. Duplicate for additional bands
+4. Duplicate for additional bands
-4. Use Transform panel for precise spacing
-5. Measure from physical book for accuracy
+5. Click on them one after another and use the transform panel to reposition vertically

+For example, one of my books had bands that were 5mm tall.
+Measuring from the top of the spine, they were 22, 47, 163, 189, 202 millimeters.

->**Measurement Tip:** When spacing spine bands, measure from the top of the spine to each band's top edge on the physical book.
-Use these measurements in the Transform panel for perfect positioning.
+>**Band Location:** When spacing spine bands, measure from the top of the spine to each band's top edge on the physical book.
+You can use math in the Transform panel to add your spine measurements to the existing Y location for perfect positioning.
+So in my example, +22, +47, etc.
 {: .prompt-info }

+## Drawing

 ### Border Creation
 A lot of my covers feature a border of some kind around the perimeter, slightly inset from the edges.
 The contour tool can be great for this.
+The idea is that you make a copy of the book template and use the contor tool to decrease the size until it is the perfect border.
 Something like:
-   - Inset: 7.5mm
+   - Inset: 7.5mm (this is effectively the distance from the edge)
    - Stroke width: 2.5-3pt
    - Fill: Transparent
    - Stroke color: Match your design scheme

-Using the contour tool allows you to skip doing a bunch of math.
+>**Math Sucks:** Using the contour tool allows you to skip doing a bunch of math.
+If you want a border 7.5mm from the edge - use that as your inset.
+This saves you from calculating how big the border would need to be and carefully positioning it.

-## Drawing
+{: .prompt-info }

 ### Pen Tool and Node Manipulation

 **Pen Tool Basics**